ISM-Houston Business Report – November 2025

 Oct/256%87%7%-1%50.6

-Finished Goods Inventory Index (Not Seasonally Adjusted)
+Finished Goods Inventory Index (Seasonally Adjusted)

 HigherSameLowerNetIndex